hanleye29/hanleye29.github.io/docs/_posts/2021-08-04-Task_Scheduler.markdown

 ---
 layout: post
-title:  "Automate API Data Retrieval on Windows Task Scheduler"
+title:  "Pre-Historic Datalake: Automate API Data Retrieval with Windows Task Scheduler"
 date:   2021-08-04 00:00:00 -0500
 comments: true
 categories: blog
 excerpt_separator: <!--more-->
 ---

-*AWS Lambda Functions?
-GCP Cloud Functions?
-Who needs them?!
-Let's take a look at how you can automate a request to an API using your laptop.
-We'll be using the Twitter API, but you can use any API you'd like for this.*
+*Let's take a look at how we can make a pre-historic Datalake using Windows Task Scheduler to automate Twitter API requests.
+No cloud required!*

 <!--more-->